Top 5 Dorset Walks + All You Need to Know to Enjoy Them

 And last but not least on this list of the 5 best Dorset walks, it’s the wonderful coastal stroll from the adorable village of Abbotsbury to the fantastic, family-friendly Hive Beach.

-I love this walk because it combines some of Dorset’s wonderful-thatch-roof-cottage-come-quant-village-charm, with beautiful coastal views and some stunning sandy beach opps too – just about all I want from a day personally!
+I love this walk because it combines some of Dorset’s wonderful thatch-roof-cottage and quant-village-charm, with beautiful coastal views and some stunning sandy beach opps too – just about all I want from a day in Dorset personally!

 It’s also easy to access this walk, or at least get back to your vehicle at the end, care of the X53 Jurassic Coaster bus.